Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

 This article originally appeared in our previous USS Yosemite Association website.
 It’s now republished for your reading pleasure on our new website.

-The entire Yosemite Ship Saga story was capture and is being presented back on the new USS Yosemite Association Website
+The entire Yosemite Ship Saga story was captured and presented back on the new USS Yosemite Association Website

 The Saga of the USS Yosemite AD19 – from Tampa to New York City is a collection of stories by Richard G. Wibom derived from journals he kept while stationed aboard the Yosemite as a Second Class Machinist Mate, “A” Division, USNR, during the early days of 1944 to 1946. *